At a glance

 - A foreign body such as a cooked bone, cat toy which has become lodged in the stomach or intestines.

-- Certain medications including NSAIDs and antimicrobials.
+- Certain medications which include NSAIDs and antimicrobials.

 - Heat stroke.